 Common Mistakes Indians Make with ATM Usage

 Despite clear guidelines and readily available information, several common errors lead many Indians to incur avoidable ATM charges.
 Understanding these pitfalls can help you manage your cash withdrawals more efficiently and save money.
+Being aware of these mistakes is the first step towards smarter ATM usage.

 One frequent mistake is not distinguishing between financial and non-financial transactions when it comes to free limits.
 Many users assume that actions like a balance enquiry or getting a mini-statement are always free, forgetting that these also count towards the monthly free transaction limit.
-Once this limit is exhausted, even checking your balance will incur the ₹21 + GST charge.
-This oversight can quickly add up to unexpected fees.

-A third mistake is poor cash planning.
-Frequent, small withdrawals quickly exhaust free transaction limits.
+A third mistake is poor cash planning, which results in frequent, small withdrawals that quickly exhaust free transaction limits.
 Instead of withdrawing small sums multiple times, consolidate your cash requirements into fewer, larger withdrawals.
-This approach allows you to maximise your free transactions and avoid unnecessary charges.

 Common Confusion: All ATMs are the Same